For each of the different types of risk shown in the table, it is possible to know the details of the active management methods within the Group.

 For this purpose, the Group plans the production of its plants and purchases and sales of energy and natural gas, in relation to both volumes and price formulae.
 The objective is to achieve sufficient margin stability through a policy of indexed purchases and sales that achieves a high degree of natural hedging, with adequate recourse to futures and spot markets.

-The Policy requires the presence of a Risk Commission to periodically review the Group’s risk profile, defining and proposing updates to the Chief Executive Officer on strategies for managing risk classes and reporting any emerging critical issues to the Executive Bodies.
+The Policy requires the presence of a specific Risk Commission to periodically review the Group's risk profile, defining and proposing updates to the Chief Executive Officer on strategies for managing risk classes and reporting any emerging critical issues to the Delegated Bodies.
+The document also includes guidelines for reporting, aimed at ensuring transparency of information to all stakeholders.

-As part of the Climate Change Risk Policy, in 2021, Iren Group began implementing a tool that supports strategic decision-making.
-This tool has seen the development of a model based on three time horizons (2030, 2040 and 2050), identified in line with the objectives of the Group’s Strategic Plan and Sustainability Plan, and on the use of scenarios for the development of the main quantities underlying the analysis.
+As part of the Climate Change Risk Management Policy, in 2021, Iren Group began implementing a tool that supports strategic decision-making.
+This tool has seen the development of an assessment model based on three time horizons (2030, 2040 and 2050), identified in line with the objectives of the Group's Strategic Plan and Sustainability Plan, and on the use of climatic and socio-economic scenarios necessary to define evolution scenarios of the main quantities underlying the analysis.

-The application of the model showed that the actions introduced in the Business Plan have a mitigating effect on the impacts of climate change on the activities of Iren Group.
+The application of the model shows that the actions introduced in the 2030 Business Plan, in which asset-specific investments are outlined, have a mitigating effect on the impacts of climate change on the activities of Iren Group.
 Mitigation actions of a strategic nature, linked to investments, are flanked by others of an operational and insurance nature.

 Iren Group has adopted a specific internal control and tax risk management system, understood as the risk of operating in violation of tax regulations or in contrast with the principles or aims of the legal system.